DeviPriyaRajeswariKotagiri/Testing/README.md

 ### iv.
 Message Bus

-We can use Kafka -a  highly scalable, fault-tolerant and distributed Publish/Subscribe system for messaging between several services.
+We can use Kafka -a  highly scalable, fault-tolerant and distributed Publish/Subscribe system for messaging between several services.[More Information](https://www.cloudkarafka.com/blog/2016-11-30-part1-kafka-for-beginners-what-is-apache-kafka.html)

 ## Build And Deployment